Beside the Mountain

 1. Keep the energy balls in a sealed container in the fridge up to 14 days or in the freezer for 6 months.

-• Without pumpkin puree: If you don't have any pumpkin puree you can use runny nut butter instead of pumpkin puree, like almond butter or peanut butter.
+• Without pumpkin puree: If you don't have any canned pumpkin puree, you can use runny nut butter instead of pumpkin puree, like almond butter or peanut butter.

 • Swap chocolate chips for white chocolate chips!